Elder Law Estate Planning

 - Estate planning: We assist clients in creating tailored estate plans comprising wills, trusts and other instruments.
 We also handle comprehensive estate planning for same-sex couples of all ages

 Our elder law practice and, in fact, our entire Estate Planning Group at Barnes & Diehl is centered on a personal approach for clients and the efficient, cost-effective creation of legally sound plans that protect assets and reinforce your wishes at all times.
-An elder law attorney from one of our three offices in Richmond/Chesterfield, Henrico or Hanover will work closely with you to identify your needs and goals, give a comprehensive analysis of assets and provide options for protection and distribution.
+An elder law attorney from one of our two offices in Richmond/Chesterfield and Henrico will work closely with you to identify your needs and goals, give a comprehensive analysis of assets and provide options for protection and distribution.

 Contact Our Virginia Attorneys for Assistance With Living Wills, Benefit Planning and Other Estate or Elder Law Needs

-Contact the Richmond/Chesterfield, Henrico or Hanover law offices of Barnes & Diehl today to speak with an experienced Virginia elder law lawyer who will answer your questions in a language you can understand and offer advice on the best methods to protect your assets and your family during the senior years
+Contact the Richmond/Chesterfield or Henrico law offices of Barnes & Diehl today to speak with an experienced Virginia elder law lawyer who will answer your questions in a language you can understand and offer advice on the best methods to protect your assets and your family during the senior years